 Today you'll learn how to create a cron job in Magento 2 step by step.

-Note: before creating your custom cron job, make you have the crons by opening the crontab as the Magento file system owner.
-Run this command:
+Note: before creating your custom cron job, make sure you have the crons by opening the crontab as the Magento file system owner.
+Run the following command:

 The result should be as follows:

 #~ MAGENTO START c5f9e5ed71cceaabc4d4fd9b3e827a2b * * * * * /usr/bin/php /var/www/html/magento2/bin/magento cron:run 2>&1 | grep -v "Ran jobs by schedule" >> /var/www/html/magento2/var/log/magento.cron.log #~ MAGENTO END c5f9e5ed71cceaabc4d4fd9b3e827a2b

 1. Create a Simple Module